Eastern ribbonsnake © Joe Crowley

 Similar Species

-The eastern ribbonsnake is very similar to the eastern gartersnake, Butler’s gartersnake and red-sided gartersnake.
-Those three species lack the white crescent in front of the eye, their chin is more yellow than white, and the transition between the light-coloured chin and the dark head is less distinct than in the eastern ribbonsnake.
-Compared with those species, the eastern ribbonsnake is more slender and has a longer tail.
+The northern ribbonsnake is very similar to the eastern gartersnake, Butler’s gartersnake and red-sided gartersnake.
+Those three species lack the white crescent in front of the eye, their chin is more yellow than white, and the transition between the light-coloured chin and the dark head is less distinct than in the northern ribbonsnake.
+Compared with those species, the northern ribbonsnake is more slender and has a longer tail.
 The lateral (side) stripes on the eastern gartersnake are confined to the second and third scale rows, and the lateral stripes on the Butler’s gartersnake are on the third and part of the second and fourth scale rows.
 The red-sided gartersnake is found only in northwestern Ontario.
-The eastern ribbonsnake may be mistaken for a queensnake, which also has two yellowish lateral stripes, but the queensnake has several faint dark stripes rather than a yellow stripe down the back.
+The northern ribbonsnake may be mistaken for a queensnake, which also has two yellowish lateral stripes, but the queensnake has several faint dark stripes rather than a yellow stripe down the back.

 Habitat

-The eastern ribbonsnake is semi-aquatic and is almost always found close to water, such as wetlands and the shorelines of lakes and rivers.
+The northern ribbonsnake is semi-aquatic and is almost always found close to water, such as wetlands and the shorelines of lakes and rivers.
 The wetland and shoreline habitats that ribbonsnakes inhabit are generally near forests, and this species tends to be absent from regions with little to no forest cover.
 The species may rely on forested areas to provide upland habitats that it uses for overwintering and birthing sites.

 Biology

-Eastern ribbonsnakes spend much of their time in or near water, where they feed primarily on amphibians, especially frogs.
+Northern ribbonsnakes spend much of their time in or near water, where they feed primarily on amphibians, especially frogs.
 Ribbonsnakes bask along shorelines in the vegetation, on logs or, occasionally, in low shrubs.
 When startled, these snakes often move into the water, where they can elude most predators.
 Ribbonsnakes hibernate underground in animal burrows or rock outcroppings.

-Other names: eastern ribbon snake, northern ribbon snake
+Other names: eastern ribbon snake, eastern ribbonsnake

 Threats and Trends

 The loss of most wetland habitat in southern Ontario is the primary reason for the decline of this species, and ongoing habitat loss continues to threaten it.
-Eastern ribbonsnakes no longer occur throughout much of southern Ontario where wetlands and forests have been converted to agricultural uses.
+Northern ribbonsnakes no longer occur throughout much of southern Ontario where wetlands and forests have been converted to agricultural uses.
 Pollution has been shown to have severe negative effects on amphibian populations, and the loss of local amphibian populations may cause the decline or disappearance of ribbonsnakes.
 Road mortality and illegal collection are other threats to this species.

 Current Status and Protection